If you have your sights on visiting San Francisco, these ideas for the best things to do in the Golden Gate City will give you a great place to start.

 I personally like to stay around Union Square.
 It really is a great hub for shopping and dining, shows and bars.
 It’s also very easy to take the cable car down Market Street and around the Embarcadero to touristy Fisherman’s Wharf.
 The Hop on Hop off buses also stop here for easy pick up (and drop off).

-Probably the most popular spot to stay is at Fisherman’s Wharf.
+But probably the most popular spot to stay is at Fisherman’s Wharf.
 If this is where you plan to spend most of your time, taking tours, strolling around the pier, eating out.
 Then this is a good spot and on the cable car line.

 Visit Fisherman’s Wharf at PIER 39